albertderoos/UCI-assignment/UCI-codebook.md

 *subject: the id that identifies the specific person that performed the activities described in the column 'activity'

-*<features>: there are the mean of experiments that representing the mean and the std of several features derived from the accelerometer and gyroscope that were used in the experiments, 3-axial linear acceleration and 3-axial angular velocity.
+*list of features: tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z etcetera.
+These are the mean of experiments that representing the mean and the std of several features derived from the accelerometer and gyroscope that were used in the experiments, 3-axial linear acceleration and 3-axial angular velocity.
 See also feautures_info.txt from the original files.

 #Transformations